 Place a medium non-stick skillet over medium heat, add 1 tablespoon of butter.
 Allow the butter to melt, add onion and garlic and cook stirring frequently.
 Cook until onion is translucent, about 3 minutes.
 Add the wine and lemon juice and bring to a boil over high heat.
 Continue to cook until the liquid is reduced to about 1/4 cup, about 3-5 minutes.

 Reduce the heat to low, add 3 tablespoons of butter at a time and whisk the butter in until it is completely melted.
-You want the butter to slowly soften into an emulsified sauce, not quickly melting it is a process.
+You want the butter to slowly soften into an emulsified sauce, not quickly melting; it is a process.
 Add the remaining butter 3 tablespoons at a time until all the butter has been added into the sauce.
+The last addition will be just 2 tbsp.
 Season the sauce with salt and pepper, then remove from heat.

 Serve immediately or store sauce up to 2 hours at room temperature.
 If you are to reheat the sauce, do it over a low setting otherwise the sauce will separate.